fullstack-hy2020/fullstack-hy2020.github.io/src/content/11/en/part11e.md

 ### Exercise 11.18

-We have set up a channel <i>fullstack\_webhook</i> to the course Discord group o[https://study.cs.helsinki.fi/discord/join/fullstack](https://study.cs.helsinki.fi/discord/join/fullstack) for testing a messaging integration.
+We have set up a channel <i>fullstack\_webhook</i> to the course Discord group at [https://study.cs.helsinki.fi/discord/join/fullstack](https://study.cs.helsinki.fi/discord/join/fullstack) for testing a messaging integration.

 Register now to Discord if you have not already done that.
 You will also need a <i>Discord webhook</i> in this exercise.
 You find the webhook in the pinned message of the channel <i>fullstack\_webhook</i>.
 Please do not commit the webhook to GitHub!